While we all want to flee to exotic places, make the most out of having the city to yourself this year by spending an awesome summer in Vienna.

 7. Breakfast at the Naschmarkt

 Feasting on breakfast while sipping coffee amidst the buzzing atmosphere of the Naschmarkt café/restaurant strip really does offer that feeling of ‘it’s good to be alive and living in Vienna.’
-Our favourite is the Naschmarkt Deli café for its big windows and Turkish breakfast.
+Amongst our favourites are the Naschmarkt Deli café for its big windows and Turkish breakfast, and Neni for it’s original breakfast offerings.

 8. Picnic in the park

 Pack a picnic basket full of food and drink, lay down a blanket under a shady tree, take your shoes off and massage the grass with your toes – this is summer at its best.
-Read Vienna Würstelstand’s pick of Vienna’s best parks for picnicking, here.
+Read Vienna Würstelstand’s pick of Vienna’s best parks for picnicking.

 9. Dine, or drink coffee in the open air